-We were founded on May 1, 1982 and at that first potluck meeting, we decided on our name.
-Everyone came prepared to share something from a famous Unitarian; Ralph Waldo Emerson got the most support so Emerson Unitarian Universalist we became.
+We were founded on May 1, 1982.
+At that first potluck meeting, everyone came prepared to share something from a famous Unitarian.
+Ralph Waldo Emerson got the most support, so we chose the name Emerson Unitarian Universalist.
 Twenty-five people signed the application for fellowship status, which was approved by the Unitarian Universalist Association (UUA).
 At first, our meetings were held every other Sunday in the community room of the DeKalb Federal Savings and Loan on Johnson Ferry Road.
 In those days, the children held their classes in stairwells and the kitchen!

 The Extension and Expansion Period

 By 1998, after being without professional ministry for three years, we applied to the UUA for Extension Ministry status.
 Through that process, we got a small three-year stipend so we could hire a full-time minister.
 The Reverend Dr. Glenda Gray became our first full-time minister.
 We had steady growth over the years that Glenda was with us; growth in membership, growth in activities, growth in social justice action, and spiritual growth.

 Another area of wonderful growth was in our Religious Education (RE) department.
 In August 2001, Beth Kline left her position as a volunteer Director of RE at the UU Congregation of Marietta to become the Director of Religious Education at Emerson.
 That same day Emerson’s small RE program increased by 25% as Beth brought her four young children with her.
 As Emerson’s religious education ministry continued to expand, space needs became critical.
 Mobile classrooms alleviated some of these issues.
 Later In 2001, the opportunity arose to purchase almost 4 acres of land with a house on it to south of the church.
 The Congregation rented out the house for a time, but in 2003 we moved RE classes into the house, which we named Quest House.